romkatv/powerlevel10k/README.md

        https://github.com/romkatv/powerlevel10k-media/raw/master/MesloLGS%20NF%20Bold%20Italic.ttf)
 1. Double-click on each file and click "Install".
 This will make `MesloLGS NF` font available to all applications on your system.
+   - Not all distributions have a font manager installed by default.
+You can manually place ttf files in `/usr/share/fonts/TTF` to make them available on your system.
 1. Configure your terminal to use this font:
    - **iTerm2**: Type `p10k configure` and answer `Yes` when asked whether to install *Meslo Nerd Font*.
 Alternatively, open *iTerm2 → Preferences → Profiles → Text* and set *Font* to